sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 ## Perlin Noise Fields: A Brief Overview

-The idea behind *Perlin noise fields* (not sure if that's the official term) is quite simple.
+The idea behind *Perlin noise fields* is quite simple (they are sometimes also referred to as perlin flow fields or vector fields).

 Think of the canvas as a two-dimensional force field.
 Each point on the canvas is assigned a direction in which it's "force" redirects particles.